- Sociology Major

+Yes.
 If the course is appearing on your transcript or has been evaluated by the UM Credit Evaluators as INTERSS or another department (i.e. HIST), send a course petition form with a current syllabus to email@example.com.
-The Sociology Undergraduate Program Director will evaluate the petition/syllabus.
+The Undergraduate Program Director will evaluate the petition/syllabus.
 If approved, you will be able to count the transfer course as a Sociology course.

-How does the department petition process work?
+How does the department petition and evaluation process work?